AmazeeLabs/algm_drupal8_baseimage_example/README.md

 * Latest version of drush is installed locally for use at `vendor/bin/drush`.
 * Latest version of [Drupal Console](http://www.drupalconsole.com) is installed locally for use at `vendor/bin/drupal`.

-## Where do I place my custom settings, modules, themes, etc.

-This template aims to check into SVC _only_ those _custom_ files required by your project.
-As such you'll note that there are only a few directories available in your local development directory.
-These are then mapped into the appropriate directories inside the container.

-* `/modules` is mapped to `/App/web/modules/custom`
-* `/themes` is mapped to `/App/web/themes/custom`
-* `/sites/default` is mapped to `/App/web/sites/default`
-* `/config` is mapped to `/App/config/sync`

-## Updating Drupal Core

-Drupal core updates are taken care of by the upstream project.
-There should be no reason to update core manually.

 ## FAQ